tianderturpijn/Azure-Security-Center/Labs/07 - Preview Features/README.md

 ﻿# 06 - Preview Features
+##### Estimated lab time:
-This optional lab points you to a number of preview features for you to explore
+This optional lab points you to a number of preview features for you to explore.

 #### 1 - Container Security Monitoring
 *Note: This exercise also shows you how to use Azure CLI straight from the Azure portal*